[This article would take the reader through a

 worse, most people are not endowed with, or more precisely, they have not

-of one kind or another, be they sociopsychological-political or “spiritual” in nature,
+of one sort or another, be they sociopsychological-political or “spiritual” in nature,

 lending to biases/prejudices that we encounter daily in societal